cameronmcelfresh/UCLA_comsol/README.md

 In both cases, follow to menu to build the command file (as you would with the job.q menu), and submit the job.
 The hoffman2 description for job submission can be found here - https://www.hoffman2.idre.ucla.edu/comsol/.

 ## How-to : Basic Post-Processing of COMSOL Data
-Onec the .mph file finishes being run through the COMSOL software, several different avenues can be taken to analyze the initial microstructure and resulting structural propoerty evolution.
+Once the .mph file finishes being run through the COMSOL software, several different avenues can be taken to analyze the initial microstructure and resulting structural propoerty evolution.

+# Plotting Grain Structure
-Firstly, the grain structure of the initial cube can be observed.
-This step could actually take place prior to running the .mph file, so long as the grain orientations have been pre-loaded into COMSOL.
+This step could take place prior to running the .mph file, so long as the grain orientations have been pre-loaded into COMSOL.
 Follow the steps of:

 1. Click on Interpolation 1/2/3, under global definitions
 2. "Create Plot" (makes a new "3D plot group")
 3. Click on "Volume", which appears to be a filled in 3D cube in the toolbar
-4. Under Dataset, seelct "From Parent"
+4. Under Dataset, select "From Parent"
 5. For expressions, use the drop down selection menu to select Global Def->Functions-> qi1
 6. Finally, click "plot".
 Then delete the plane data one tab above for easier viewing.
 The structure should appeear as something similar to the image shown below:

 <img src="https://github.com/cameronmcelfresh/images/blob/master/grain_orientation_comsol.png" width="700">

-Next, it may be of interest to observe many of the spatially distributed variables that were derived from the COMSOL simulation.
+# Plotting Spatially distributed variables
 If dislocation density were of interst, for example, follow the steps below.
 The same procedure would be possible for any other spatially distributed variable or derived value.

 1. Click on the "Derived Values" tab